Grace Kelly’s Wedding

 With This Ring: The Ultimate Guide to Wedding Jewelry by Penny Proddow & Marion Fasel

-In Style’s jewelry editors deliver a comprehensive guide on wedding jewelry, merging history, trends, and design guidance.
-The book blends technical details and celebrity pieces, showcased through Darrin Haddad’s stunning photographs.
-It highlights Grace’s timeless elegance and pays tribute to both actual and Hollywood royalty.
-Beyond its aesthetics, it educates on the “4Cs” of diamonds—carat, clarity, cut, and color—and gives a brief history of wedding jewelry.
-Despite lacking pricing details, it’s praised for its informative content and inspiring design insights.
-This guide, more than a mere photo compilation, offers an engaging and educational glimpse into the wedding jewelry world, appealing to the engaged or those captivated by celebrity luxury.
+In Style’s jewelry editors provide a guide to wedding jewelry, combining history, trends, and design guidance.
+The book blends technical details and celebrity pieces, photographed by Darrin Haddad.
+It includes Grace’s jewelry among other celebrity pieces.
+Beyond aesthetics, it educates on the "4Cs" of diamonds—carat, clarity, cut, and color—and gives a brief history of wedding jewelry.
+Despite lacking pricing details, it’s praised for its informative content and design insights.
+This guide offers an educational look into the wedding jewelry world, appealing to the engaged or those interested in celebrity luxury.

 The Way We Wed: A Global History of Wedding Fashion